Learn More About ePay

 How do I signup for ePay?

-Business ePay: Visit your Stockman Bank branch to sign up for eBiz, online banking for businesses, to enable access to business bill pay.
+Business ePay through eBiz: Visit your Stockman Bank branch to sign up for eBiz, our online banking service for businesses, to enable access to business bill pay.
 For more information about our Cash Management services offered with eBiz please visit the Cash Management option under the services listed for Businesses.

 How do I pay a bill once I'm setup for online ePay?